Are you keen for your child getting into Henrietta Barnett School (HBS) School?

 Also, there are many past papers along with solutions on our website.
 Top mathematicians write these solutions.
 We recommend that students use 11 Plus Past Papers with solutions to have more practice for a variety of questions which may come in their examination.

 Parents are advised to print the papers from our recommended practice paper links and can give it to the student ensuring the student complete the paper under timed and exam conditions.

-The parents can come back to website to mark the answers.
+The parents can come back to the website to mark the answers.

-Solving variety of papers helps students to learn time management.
+Solving a variety of papers helps students to learn time management.